Blue Labour: Overview

-One of the core premises of Blue Labour is that under the governments of Blair and Brown, Labour lost touch with its traditional supporters - socially conservative low-income voters, working class, and those living in small towns and postindustrial cities; Blue Labour charges the Labour Party with becoming "the party of globalisation and metropolitan liberalism, pushing for an ever-more centralised state, free markets and mass immigration".
+One of the core premises of Blue Labour is that under the governments of Blair and Brown, Labour lost touch with its traditional supporters – socially conservative low-income voters, working class, and those living in small towns and postindustrial cities; Blue Labour charges the Labour Party with becoming "the party of globalisation and metropolitan liberalism, pushing for an ever-more centralised state, free markets and mass immigration".
 A leading Blue Labour thinker, Jonathan Rutherford, argued that social-democratic parties declined because of their priority for "abstract values" and universalist principles of equality and rights.

-Blue Labour argues that instead, socialist parties should embrace "particular communal bonds of mutual reciprocity, local identity, and national, familial and religious ties" that characterize working class communities.
+Blue Labour argues that socialist parties should instead embrace "particular communal bonds of mutual reciprocity, local identity, and national, familial and religious ties" that characterise working class communities.
 Believing that the state should 'grow out of the experience of everyday ordinary life' rather than being based on 'abstract values that exist prior to people's everyday experience and which it superimposes on their lives', Blue Labour rejects liberal capitalism, centralised state, free movement of labour and the European Union - it instead favours a corporatist model of labour relations, where work does not only provide a means to make a living, but also becomes "the primary bearer of the cultural and ethical traditions of the national community, to which political realm should be subservient".